Projects per year

 Personal Statement

-Dr Zinnia Mevawalla (she/her) is a Lecturer in Early Years Education at the University of Strathclyde.
+Dr Zinnia Mevawalla (she/her) is a Lecturer in Early Childhood Education at the University of Strathclyde.
 Zinnia has had the privilege of learning, teaching and researching, with children, families, early years professionals, researchers and diverse communities to understand how initiatives in the early years can uphold children’s rights, foster critical consciousness and equity education, and support social inclusion for all.
-Zinnia is particularly interested in the role of critical consciousness in actualising anti-bias goals and social justice education in the early years.
+Zinnia is particularly interested in the role of critical consciousness in actualising anti-bias goals (identity, diversity, justice and activism) and social justice education in the early years.

 Research Interests